 Richa Bhatia, MD is a Child, Adolescent and Adult psychiatrist, dual Board certified in Child, Adolescent and General Psychiatry by the American Board of Psychiatry and Neurology.
 She serves as Section Editor for the Child and Adolescent Psychiatry issue of Current Opinion in Psychiatry.
-She has also served as an Associate Editor for the journal, Current Psychiatry.
-In addition, she serves on the editorial board of other psychiatry journals such as Culture, Medicine and Psychiatry.
+She has also served as an Associate Editor for the journal, Current Psychiatry, and presently serves as a member of its editorial board.
 She is a former faculty member in the departments of psychiatry at Harvard Medical School, USA, and Geisel School of Medicine at Dartmouth, USA.
 She completed her child and adolescent psychiatry fellowship from Children's National Medical Center / George Washington University in Washington, DC, USA.